 According to advice provided by the Health and Safety Executive (HSE), you may not need employers’ liability insurance if you’re hiring an independent contractor who also works for other organisations.
 This can be a complicated area, so it’s best to seek advice if you’re not sure.

-If you run a limited company and you employ one or more people, you need employers’ liability insurance.
+If you run a limited company and you employ one or more people, or have more than one director, you need employers’ liability insurance.
 Even if you’ve only got close family members on your staff, the fact that your company is incorporated as a limited company means that you’re still required to have a policy.

 If you’ve already got employers’ liability insurance in place, it’s likely that anyone who volunteers for you will be covered by this policy, although you should double check with your insurer.
 If you don’t have an existing policy it’s probably a good idea to get one so that you’re covered in case one of your volunteers makes a compensation claim against you.